z88dk/z88dk-website/download.md

 * Docker: https://hub.docker.com/repository/docker/z88dk/z88dk
 * Source: http://github.com/z88dk/z88dk

-Staying current is the best way to experience z88dk, taking advantage of the constant enhancements we add.
+Staying current is the best way to experience z88dk, taking advantage of the enhancements that are regularly added.

 [Installation instructions](https://github.com/z88dk/z88dk/wiki/installation) can be found on our wiki.